falconry/falcon/README.md

 ### Usage ###

-Docstrings can be found throughout the Falcon code base for your learning pleasure.
-You can also ask questions in **#falconframework** on freenode.
-We are planning on having real docs eventually and would of course greatly appreciate pull requests to help accelerate that.
+We have started documenting the library at http://falcon.readthedocs.org and we would of course greatly appreciate pull requests to help accelerate that effort.

+The docstrings in the Falcon code base are quite extensive, and we recommend keeping a REPL running while learning the framework so that you can query the various modules and classes as you have questions.

 You can also check out [Marconi's WSGI driver](https://github.com/openstack/marconi/tree/master/marconi/queues/transport/wsgi) to get a feel for how you might leverage Falcon in a real-world app.

+Finally, you can always ask questions in **#falconframework** on freenode.
+The community is very friendly and helpful.

 Here is a simple, contrived example showing how to create a Falcon-based API.